TERMS & CONDITIONS

 - You must continue this agreement for the payment plan notice set out when purchasing a course.

 - Upon termination of this Agreement, you will return to us any Confidential Information (as defined in clause 6), any Materials (as defined in clause 7) or other property, including intellectual property, belonging to us which is in your possession or control.

-- In the event of termination in accordance with this clause 1, you will pay all outstanding and unpaid amounts payable to us in arising out of Services supplied up to the date of termination
+- In the event of termination, you will pay all outstanding and unpaid amounts payable to us in arising out of Services supplied up to the date of termination

 PROVISION OF SERVICES

 - The Services shall be carried out by us to a Proper Standard:

 - at the Location agreed in the Commercial Terms;

 - in compliance with your reasonable instructions from time to time;

 - with due skill and care; and